TimeMachine1994/081925-SvelteTweb/Notes/FixesToMake.md

 - ✅ Backward compatible with existing memorials in database

 ### Testing Needed
-1. Create new memorial via `/register/funeral-director` as funeral director
+1. Create new event via `/register/funeral-director` as funeral director
-2. Verify memorial appears in profile page "Managed Memorials" section
+2. Verify event appears in profile page "Managed Memorials" section
 3. Verify "Schedule" and "Manage Streams" buttons work
 4. Test with existing funeral director account that has old memorials